 The right-of-use asset is subsequently depreciated on a straight-line basis from the commencement date over the shorter of the useful life of the underlying asset and the lease term.
 The right-of-use asset is reduced by any impairment losses and adjusted for certain remeasurements of the lease liability.
-The Company presents Right-of-use assets within Non-current assets in the Statement of financial position and the deprecation charge is recorded within Depreciation, amortisation and provisions in the Income statement and statement of other comprehensive income.
+The Company presents Right-of-use assets within Noncurrent assets in the Statement of financial position and the depreciation charge is recorded within Depreciation, amortisation and provisions in the Income statement and statement of other comprehensive income.

 The lease liability recognised at the commencement date is measured initially at the present value of the lease payments that are not paid at that date.
 Where the rates implicit in the leases cannot be readily determined, the liabilities are discounted using the Company's incremental borrowing rate, being the currency-specific interest rate that would be incurred on a loan, with similar terms, to purchase a similar asset.
 The incremental borrowing rates will be updated annually and applied to leases commencing in the subsequent year.
+Therefore, the lease liability is measured at amortised cost using the effective interest rate method.
+Lease payments included in the measurement of the lease liability comprise fixed payments (including in-substance fixed payments); variable lease payments that depend on an index or a rate initially measured using the index or rate at the commencement date; lease payments in an optional renewal period if the Company is reasonably certain to exercise an extension option; and penalties for early termination of a lease unless the Company is reasonably certain not to do so.